odubno/gauss-naive-bayes/README.md

 # Summarize Data

-Preparing data for modeling.
-Mean and standard deviation is selp explanatory.
+Prepare the data for modeling.
+Mean and standard deviation is self explanatory.
 The summary is the combination of both and will be calculated for each feature.